 The 1350 Site is located at 1350 feet above mean sea level (AMSL), up-slope from the main portal and concentrator facility (Figure 2.1).
-The site contains approximately 40,000 cubic yards of material derived from advancement of the 1350 portal, which began in 1978 and continued intermittently through 1985.
+The site contains approximately 40,000 - 60,000 cubic yards of material derived from advancement of the 1350 portal, which began in 1978 and continued intermittently through 1985.
 Waters collected near the adit opening are redirected back into the mine water collection system.
 Flow from the site is low and the drainage remains near-neutral.
-Other characteristics of the drainage (Figures 2.9 to 2.17) include a sulfate load, generally low metal concentrations, and localized iron staining.
+Other characteristics of the drainage (Figures 2.9 to 2.19) include a sulfate load, generally low metal concentrations, and localized iron staining.
 The results of grid sampling in 2003 (KGCMC, 2004) demonstrate that although some of the rock is potentially acid generating, the majority of the material remains near-neutral.
 Small areas containing rock with the greatest pyrite content have produced acidic oxidation products, but they are limited in extent and do not have a significant effect on the pile drainage.
-Monitoring in Greens Creek, below the confluence with the 1350 drainage, indicates some impact of zinc from this site.
+Monitoring in Greens Creek, below the confluence with the 1350 drainage, indicates some influence of zinc from this site.

 Steep slopes preclude constructing an oxygen-limiting soil cover on the site in its current configuration.
-Consequently, KGCMC intends to remove the production rock from the site.
-Hauling the rock back into the mine via the 1350 portal is a feasible alternative, however ventilation and access infrastructure prevent doing so prior to closure of the underground workings.
-Other more logistically complex alternatives include hauling the material down to the 920 portal or one of the active surface disposal facilities.
+Consequently, hauling the rock back into the mine via the 920 portal is the planned reclamation strategy for this site.
 KGCMC will continue to monitor the site and will select an appropriate removal alternative that best suits the site's weathering performance and underground accessibility.